discourse/discourse/docs/VAGRANT.md

 # Discourse Developer Install Guide (Vagrant)

+## If you are on a Mac or PC, try our [Discourse Vagrant QuickStart](http://blog.discourse.org/2013/04/discourse-as-your-first-rails-app/) blog post first!

 **We require [Vagrant 1.1.2+](http://downloads.vagrantup.com/) for our Vagrant image to work.
 You may have to upgrade if you are running an earlier release.**